 Currently, luffa is primarily consumed by Asian populations, and consumption in Asian restaurants and homes is predominant in New York and other large cities with sizable Asian populations.
 A key economic venture for Florida growers would be to partner with distributors in these geographical locations.
-As cleansing sponges, processed mature luffa has more widespread value for bathroom and kitchen cleaning purposes and can be sold in gift shops.
+As cleansing sponges processed mature luffa has more widespread value for bathroom and kitchen cleaning purposes and can be sold in gift shops.
 In 2008, it was reported that luffa sponges can sell at a range of 1–5 dollars per unit and can bring up to 40 cents at wholesale.
-A grower can expect outputs in excess of 20,000 sponges per acre, reaching sizable profits (Jeanine 2008).
+A grower can expect outputs more than 20,000 sponges per acre, reaching sizable profits (Jeanine 2008).
 In Florida, two production seasons are usual: from early March to late July and from late July to late November.

 Luffa is becoming an increasingly profitable vegetable crop in Florida.
-This fruit creates market and food diversity and also expands the competitiveness of Florida's vegetable industry.
-Florida's unique geography and climate present clear advantages in luffa production.
+This fruit creates market and food diversity and also enhances the competitiveness of Florida's vegetable industry.
+Florida's unique geography and climate present obvious advantages in luffa production.
 This geographical advantage is particularly apparent in the fall season, during which other states cannot grow this crop profitably due to limitations of climate conditions.
 Florida growers can grow this crop well into the mediate cold winter season, providing a unique economic opportunity.

 References and Further Reading